wtechgo/vidhop-docker/vidhop/readme.md

 Download videos, channels, playlists, music and thumbnails from any video platform on Linux.

-VidHop stores metadata of the video files you process as JSON files, metadata through which you can easily search.
+VidHop stores metadata of the video files you process as JSON files on your device only.
+Metadata through which you can easily search with `fvid <SEARCH_TERM>`.

 VidHop is like a Swiss knife for anyone interested in saving audiovisual content from the internet.

 VidHop for Linux also exists.
 Sync functionality is built-in on both Linux and Android versions of VidHop though that requires a working SSH connection between laptop and phone.

-A port for Windows is another idea.

 ### Videos